Aaryanajith/Multiclient_Chat/README.md

-# Chat Application Guide
+# How to use

-This guide will walk you through the steps of running and using the multi-client chat application with private and public messaging features.
+This guide will walk you through running and using the multi-client chat application with private and public messaging features.

 ---